-Taurine is present in a lot of foods loved by body builders: eggs, seafood and meat.
+Taurine is found in huge amounts all over our bodies.
+It is in the greatest concentration in the eyes, the central nervous system, and skeletal muscles.
+Taurine is also present in a lot of food loved by bodybuilders: eggs, seafood, and meat.
 This is not surprising, as amino acids are derived from protein diets.
-Also popular among athletes, as it can improve exercise capacity and physical strength.
+Also popular among athletes, it can improve exercise capacity and physical strength.

-We process proteins by turning it into amino acids – helping to rebuild our bodies – from the hair on our heads down to the toe nails on our feet.
-Amino acids also aid cell function and cell regeneration.
-It improves our formation of antibodies and in turn, improves our immune system.
-Amino Acids also help in the production of hormones and enzymes.
+When in the body, it turns amino acids - after processed by proteins – helping us to rebuild our bodies – from the hair on our heads down to the toenails on our feet.
+Amino acids aid cell function and cell regeneration, improving our formation of antibodies and immune system.
+Amino acids also help in the production of hormones and enzymes.

 The link to the liver?

-One of the most common forms of liver disease is non-alcoholic fatty liver disease (or NAFLD).
+One of the most common forms of liver disease we can get is non-alcoholic fatty liver disease (or NAFLD).
 Non-alcoholic fatty liver disease occurs when too much fat accumulates in the liver.
 This is often caused by insulin resistance and metabolic syndrome.
 Insulin is produced by the pancreas – therefore – promoting the efficiency of the pancreas should combat NAFLD.
 If not addressed over time, the end result is the loss of liver function, leading to cirrhosis.